 Easy to clean, with extra-wide doors.
 Sturdy shelves don’t need to be detached for cleaning, saving time.
-Owners like the configurability of this cage.
+Owners like that the cage can be configured.

-Removable bedding tray is sturdy, owners note.
-Plenty of height, and double doors are a nice plus.
+The removable bedding tray is sturdy, owners note.
+Plenty of height and double doors are a nice plus.

 A rabbit cage provides a safe, warm space where your furry friend can eat and sleep in comfort.
 It also offers you peace of mind, knowing that your pet is safe from the outside elements and predators that may be lurking around.

 But, if you choose the wrong rabbit cage, the very thing that was supposed to keep your pet safe could end up harming it instead.
 Tough wire floors can cause sores on rabbits’ delicate feet, and a cage that’s difficult to clean could leave your rabbit in an unhealthy environment.

 Fortunately, it’s easy to avoid these problems by understanding the factors that matter most when choosing a rabbit cage.
 Here’s a guide to all of the key features you need to consider in order to find the rabbit cage that will keep your bunny comfortable and secure.

 When choosing a rabbit cage, the two most important things to think about are the size and durability of the cage.

 It’s crucial that you choose a cage that’s large enough for your rabbits so that they have enough space to move around comfortably.
 The right size will depend on two factors: how many rabbits you have and how big they are.
 The general rule of thumb is to choose a cage that’s four times larger than the rabbit.
 This comes out to about a 24” by 36” cage for rabbits under 8 pounds or a 30” by 36” cage for larger rabbits.
 Your rabbit should be able to stand up on its hind legs in the cage without hitting the ceiling.